 Matt A. Barreto ::

 This course will review, dissect, discuss and debate different research methods that are used in social science scholarship and assess the advantages and disadvantages of different approaches and methodologies.
-In particular, we will assess the pros and cons of different methods approaches when studying Chicanos/Latinos in the U.S. Students will be expected to write a research paper, and give a presentation, using one of the methodologies we read during the quarter, and to defend that approach.
+In particular, we will assess the pros and cons of different research approaches when studying Chicanas/Chicanos (and other populations) in the U.S. Students will be expected to write a research paper, and give a presentation, using one of the methodologies we read during the quarter, and to defend that approach.
+As a scholar, you are expected to develop a theory and make an argument about social processes, and to defend that theory and argument with evidence.
+Evidence can take any shape, size or form, but it must be collected and assessed in a methodical and defensible manner, so that you can objectively defend your argument against critics from all sides.
+The goal of this class is to make all of our scholarship stronger, so that we can persuasively advance our theories in the most appropriate and rigorous way according to our respective subfields across the socials sciences.
 Each week, students are expected to complete all of the assigned readings and to bring one example of a research project you could implement using that week’s methodology.

 Books / Articles: